002A/ixora.io/creative_portfolio/processing-camera-3D.rst

 If you don't have red-cyan glasses handy, view `this <https://vimeo.com/149537951>`_ version instead.

 For the future of this library I would like to continue to explore new 3D effects to expand the capabilities of the library.
 I also need to port the library to p5.
-The split depth illusion in particular could be amazing on a web page!
+The split depth illusion in particular will be amazing on a web page!

 .. _Processing: http://processing.org/